UPDATE: This article has been updated after additional testing and technical feedback.

 The bug often sits inside your own image workflow

-A lot of teams do not set out to ship AVIF into og:image.
+A lot of teams do not set out to ship fragile Open Graph metadata.
 It happens quietly.
 A CMS converts uploaded assets to AVIF.
 A performance plugin rewrites image URLs.
 A CDN negotiates the format dynamically.
-An SEO plugin then picks “the main image” and emits whatever file the pipeline now considers canonical.
+An SEO plugin then picks the main image and emits whatever file the pipeline now considers canonical.
 The page looks fast and healthy.
 The preview card disappears.
-That is not a design problem.
-It is an architecture problem.

 There is another technical wrinkle here.
-Cloudflare notes that browsers supporting AVIF typically advertise that support through the Accept header by including image/avif.
+Browsers supporting AVIF typically advertise that support through the Accept header by including image/avif.
 That is fine for browser traffic.
 It becomes risky when your social preview image depends on negotiation rather than on a fixed, explicit file URL.
 Once a crawler enters the chain, the response path may differ from the one you tested in your own browser.
-The safest move is not to make the crawler “discover” the right format.
-It is to give it a deterministic JPG or PNG URL and leave no room for negotiation.
-That last step is an engineering inference, but it follows directly from how AVIF delivery and crawler-based previews work.

 A cleaner implementation costs very little